composer/composer/doc/01-basic-usage.md

 machines, other developers in your team, everything and everyone runs on the same dependencies, which mitigates the potential for bugs affecting only some parts of the deployments.
-Even if you develop alone, in six months when reinstalling the project you can feel confident the dependencies installed are still working even if your dependencies released many new versions since then.
+Even if you develop alone, in six months when reinstalling the project you can feel confident that the dependencies installed are still working, even if the dependencies have released many new versions since then.
 (See note below about using the `update` command.)

 > **Note:** For libraries it is not necessary to commit the lock